Tearsheet

 Brigette A. Burnell, Executive Vice President, General Counsel & Corporate Secretary

-Barbara A. Woodman, Vice President, Human Resources
+Barbara A. Woodman, Vice President of Human Resources

 AI Analysis | Feedback